lucdew/attestation-covid19-pwa/README.md

 npm run build
 ```

-Copy the content of the dist folder to a website
+Copy the content of the build folder to a website